Plessis Road Underpass

 - Can one lane be left open on Plessis Road during initial construction to allow peak hour traffic through?

-- Plessis Road at the rail crossing closed July 28, 2013, and is expected to reopen in December 2014; local access will be maintained between Pandora Avenue and Kernaghan Avenue.
+- Plessis Road at the rail crossing closed July 28, 2013; the City anticipates that Plessis Road will fully re-open to traffic on September 1, 2015.
+Construction is also expected to be completed by September 15, 2015.
+The City has also included in its tender an incentive for the private sector to finish and open Plessis Road around the May long weekend.
+Local access will be maintained between Pandora Avenue and Kernaghan Avenue.
 A detour road west of the existing crossing was considered but determined to be too costly and a risk to the project schedule.

 - How will this affect people who access the Transcona Golf Club and will there still be access to the Trans-Canada Highway via Plessis Road south?